 Although blockchain is the technology that enables cryptocurrency, it’s also perfectly suited for the auto industry.
 In fact, it’s currently one of the hottest automotive trends.
 Take Toyota and Porsche, for example — both companies are already working with blockchain.
 The technology offers many benefits for autonomous cars.

 The blockchain can increase the safety of self-driving cars.
 A hacking attack that involves taking control of the vehicle is every driver’s nightmare.
 No car owner wants to hit a wall because of bad cybersecurity.
 This is where blockchain technology can help, with its decentralized system of verification by consensus.
-To top it off, the blockchain can also increase the safety of self-driving cars in terms of cybersecurity.
+To top it off, the blockchain can also increase the safety of self-driving cars in terms of cybersecurity and improve cybersecurity in automotive industry.

 The problem is that since autonomous cars depend on software as much as hardware, they are vulnerable to cyber attacks.
 To date, there have been no hostile hacking attacks on autonomous vehicles.
 But that doesn’t mean that there won’t be any in future when driverless technology hits the mass market.
 In fact, researchers from the University of South Carolina have proved that it’s possible to trick Tesla’s sensors into not seeing objects around them.